qfwc258/circuidipity/content/2016-09-07-centauri-oak.rst

 :slug: centauri-oak
 :tags: quotes

-One of my favourite blog's is **Paul Gilster's** `Centauri Dreams <http://www.centauri-dreams.org/>`_.
+One of my favourite blogs is **Paul Gilster's** `Centauri Dreams <http://www.centauri-dreams.org/>`_.
 The frequency and quality of posts is fantastic!

 All the recent news about **Proxima b** and the `Breakthrough Starshot <https://breakthroughinitiatives.org/Initiative/3>`_ project spurred me to start reading his earlier book by the same name that inspired the blog.
 I like this bit ...